 The Fairy Glen is on a narrow single lane road, so do yourself a favor and get here early.
 We arrived at 9:30am and the small road-side parking lot was nearly full.

-We visited on a day when it was pouring rain and we felt it didn’t hamper the experience at all.
-The kids loved running around and didn’t care about the weather.
+We visited the Isle of Skye Fairy Glen with our kids on a day when it was pouring rain and we felt it didn’t hamper the experience at all.
+The kids loved running around the Fairy Glen and didn’t care about the weather.

 There are no vistas on this hike, so the clouds didn’t wreck anything for us.
 If anything, the gloominess of the day made the place feel even more magical, (although, to be fair, I hear it’s also pretty amazing in the sunshine).

-Dunvegan Castle and Gardens
+4. Dunvegan Castle and Gardens

 Let’s get this out of the way first – we are outdoor enthusiasts and not really into castles.
-But on a day when it’s heavily raining, even we try to find something to do indoors.
+But on a day when it’s raining heavily on the Isle of Skye with kids to entertain, even we try to find something to do indoors.

-Your entry ticket into Dunvegan Castle includes admission to the gardens as well.
+Your entry ticket into the Isle of Skye Dunvegan Castle includes admission to the gardens as well.
 Spread over 5 acres, these gardens are really quite beautiful with a wide variety of exotic and showy plants and flowers.

-On a rainy day, the castle interior will be wall-to-wall people, so if you need some solitude, come to the gardens where you will likely find yourself alone.
+On a rainy day, the castle interior will be wall-to-wall people, so if you need some solitude, come to the Dunvegan gardens where you will likely find yourself alone.

-Another of the most popular hikes on the Isle of Skye for families is the Fairy Pools.
-It’s a relatively easy hike that takes you along the River Brittle.
-As you walk upstream, there is waterfall after waterfall.
+The Fairy Pools trail is a relatively easy hike that takes you along the River Brittle.
+As you walk upstream, you pass waterfall after waterfall.
 Many of the waterfalls have large pools with brilliant crystal blue water at the base – the “Fairy Pools”.

 Read more on hiking the Fairy Pools hike on the Isle of Skye.

 On your way back from the Fairy Pools, there is a large playground just off highway A87 in Sligachan.
-This playground is especially fun as it has a small zip-line for the kids.
+This Isle of Skye playground is especially fun as it has a small zip-line for the kids.

-This beach has it all – it has a huge area of black and tan sand with cliffs looming high overhead.
+Slipway Beach has it all – it has a huge area of black and tan sand with cliffs looming high overhead.
 It has a huge rocky area with tons of tide pools for the kids to explore and look for small oceanlife.

-The sign at the top of the beach shows you where to look.
+The sign at the top of Slipway Beach shows you where to look.
 We saw at least one extremely clear dinosaur footprint, and several others which we were pretty sure were footprints.
-It’s hard to tell for sure, but looking is half the fun!
+It’s hard to tell for sure, but looking for dinosaur footprints with your kids is half the fun!

-It’s a very short and easy 0.25 mile / 0.4km one-way walk to the ruins; it follows along the top of a hill with sheep grazing on both sides of the trail.
+It’s a very kid-friendly walk (0.25 mile / 0.4km one-way) to the castle ruins.
+The path follows the top of a hill with sheep grazing on both sides of the trail.
 As with everywhere in Isle of Skye, sheep poop is everywhere, so watch your step.

-There are still a few remnants of walls, but the ruin sight is pretty small.
-There is a fence around it with a sign warning you not to go in due to concerns about the stability of the area.
+There are still a few remnants of walls at this ruined Isle of Skye castle, but the ruin sight is pretty small.
+There is a fence around Duntulum Castle with a sign warning you not to go in due to concerns about the stability of the area.

-Wildlife Boat Cruise
+8. Wildlife Boat Cruise – Puffins!

 We booked our Isle of Skye wildlife watching boat tour with Skye Cruises, as they offer the chance to see a colony of puffins, which we have always wanted to see.
-The 3 hour tour departs from Uig and circumnavigates Loch Snizort.
+The 3 hour puffin tour departs from Uig and circumnavigates Loch Snizort.

 Skye Cruises has an excellent boat for wildlife viewing with a maximum of 12 passengers, there is plenty of room for everyone to get a good view.

-The puffins are really cute and much smaller than I’d expected.
+The Isle of Skye puffins are really cute and much smaller than I’d expected.
 There is a healthy population of puffins here and the captain gives you lots of time to watch them and take plenty of pictures.
-Other, more rare local marine residents, which we unfortunately didn’t get to see on our trip include minke whales and dolphins.
+Our kids loved the cute little puffins!!

-Hiking the Quiraing with Kids
+9. The Quiraing Walk with Kids

 Our kids are relatively good hikers at the ages of 6 & 3 years old, so they were easily able to complete the 5.1 miles / 8.2 km that we did on the Quiraing Walk.

 Read more on hiking the Quiraing hike on the Isle of Skye.

-The trail from the upper parking lot leads to a viewpoint of the ruins of an old oceanfront tower.
+The trail from the upper Lealt Falls parking lot leads to a viewpoint of the ruins of an old oceanfront tower.
 The tower is mostly gone now, but the views of the ocean (Sound of Raasay) and the mountainous islands beyond are quite good.

-Mealt Falls and Kilt Rock
+11. Mealt Falls and Kilt Rock

-Mealt Falls and Kilt Rock are also very popular roadside attractions which can be seen from the same viewing area.
-They are 6 minutes north of Lealt Falls, making them easy to see on the same outing.
+Mealt Falls and Kilt Rock are also very popular things to do on the ISle of Skye with kids.
+Conveniently, these roadside attractions can be seen from the same viewing area.
+Plus, they are 6 minutes north of Lealt Falls, making them easy to see on the same outing.

 Mealt Falls is a beautiful, single stream waterfall which flows from the top of a cliff directly into the ocean below.
-You can get really close to the top of the Mealt waterfall from the viewing area.
+You can get really close to the top of the Mealt Falls from the viewing area.
 Look in the parking area for the small loch and river that flow into the Mealt Falls.

 Off in the distance, beyond Mealt Falls is Kilt Rock, a 300 foot tall (90m) cliff which oddly resembles a Scottish Kilt!

-Where to Eat on the Isle of Skye
+Where to Eat on the Isle of Skye with Kids

 Columba 1400 – Staffin

 If you are looking for a place to relax and eat after a great hike, there is a small café just north in Staffin called Columba 1400, which is a charitable organization helping kids stay on track.

 Sheiling & Ella’s Café – Uig

 The very quirky Sheiling & Ella’s Café is half thrift store and half café.
 Beware, there are a selection of thrift store toys right by the front door, right where your kids will see them.
 Once you drag your kids away from the toys, you can find a seat in the small and simple café.

-They have a full lunch menu, but they only serve hot drinks and cakes in the morning.
+Sheiling & Ella’s Café has a full lunch menu, but they only serve hot drinks and cakes in the morning.
 We had delicious coffee made from a French press right at our table.
 They were kind enough to bring a selection of kids books to the table.

 Twenty minutes after they opened, fresh fruit scones were ready fresh from the oven, so we tore into a few of them.
 Steaming hot, with melted butter and raspberry preserves on top… so good!

-The owner of the café has some strong political views, which are prominently displayed around the shop.
+The owner of the Sheiling & Ella’s Café has some strong political views, which are prominently displayed around the shop.
 There is a TV playing material which supports his views, along with flags and interesting facts displayed all around.

-Isle of Skye Itinerary
+Family Trip to Isle of Skye Itinerary